unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 ## Next version
 ### Features
+* Add full implementation of `Windows.UI.Xaml.Input.InputScopeNameValue` on all platforms.
 * Add support for `Windows.Devices.Sensors.Accelerometer` APIs on iOS, Android and WASM
    * `ReadingChanged`
    * `Shaken`